globaleaks/whistleblowing-software/documentation/security/ApplicationSecurity.rst

 By clicking the link received by email the user is then invited to configure a new email different from the previous.

 In case encryption is enabled on the system, a user clicking on the reset link would have first to insert their ``Account Recovery Key`` and only in case of correct insertion the user will be enabled to set a new password.

-In case 2FA is enabled on the system, a user clicking on the reset link would have first to insert an authentication code taken from the authentication API.

 Web Application Security
 ========================